mlabs-haskell/hydra-auction/docs/on_chain_spec.md

 - There is one reference input from the standing bid validator, containing both the auction state and standing bid tokens.
 Its `AuctionEscrowState` datum is `AuctionConcluded`.
-- There is one ouptut sent back to the bidder who made the deposit, containing the bid deposit ADA.
+- There is one output sent back to the bidder who made the deposit, containing the bid deposit ADA.
 - No tokens are minted or burned.